 To make the roll cake light and airy, you need to whip the egg whites and egg yolks separately.
 The egg yolks should become light yellow in color and have small bubbles.
 The egg whites should be able to form peaks, but not stiff peaks – you want them to be at medium-stiff peaks, not completely firm.

 I had some difficulty finding green tea powder so I used sweet green tea powder instead.
 This variation was a combination of green tea powder and sugar.
 I ended up adding an extra tablespoon until the batter became a mint green color.
+Although unsweetened is the preferred ingredient, if you use sweetened matcha, you can adjust the amount of sugar in the recipe accordingly.

 Since the batter was spread too thin the first time, I decided to make my pan a little smaller by creating a border with foil.
 This is where I made my mistake (another mistake, yet again).
 The cake ended up being too thick; you need a fairly large baking sheet pan to create the right thickness.